jeshernandez/PiTrac/docs/camera/auto-calibration.md

 # Auto-Calibration

 Auto-calibration is the recommended way to calibrate PiTrac cameras.
 It automatically determines focal lengths and camera angles through a 4-step web wizard - no tape measures, no manual JSON editing, no shell scripts.
+These measurements are used by PiTrac during operation to determine the location of the ball in real space relative to the unit.

 ## What Auto-Calibration Does